GreatCowBASIC/Demonstration_Sources/Vendor_Boards/Microchip_Low_Pin_Count_Demo_Board/PICKit2_Board/16F17126/readme.md

 This GIT contains the latest demonstrations.

-The baseline set of demonstrations was created at version 1.00.xx of the Great Cow BASIC distribution.
+The baseline set of demonstrations was created at version 1.00.xx of the GCBASIC distribution.

 Enjoy

 # Layout of Demo programs

 This is the standard program.
-This is included in every Great Cow BASIC installation.
+This is included in every GCBASIC installation.
 See IDE/Snippets.

 ----
     '''A program  for GCGB and GCB the demonsations......